-The cost is $220(!) and seems to be out of stock (April 2017).
+The cost is $220(!) and seems to be out of stock (originally written April 2017 – no longer an issue as of Jan 2018).
 I got mine in like new condition, on eBay for $150.
 The Cup-One doesn’t come up too often on eBay but the 10-cup KBT or KBGT w/thermal carafe does for $170-180 with shipping vs $308 new on Amazon.
 A major point in Technivorm’s favor, a 5-year warranty with parts availability and a company known for standing behind their product.
 It may be our only possession handmade in Europe.

 Here is the Cup-One’s brew cycle.
 It spatters a bit at the beginning.
 By design or not, it adds a bit of a pre-infusion.
 Brew cycle is just about 4 minutes.
 This was a fairly freshly roasted coffee so you can see the bloom.

 So how does it do?
 In our opinion and for our purposes, it’s great.
-It is better than our manual pourovers?
+Is it better than our manual pour-overs?
 Well let’s say this – it brews an excellent cup every time.
-At our best we might be better than it but when we are not, its beats us.
+At our best, we might be better than it but when we are not at our best, it beats us.
 On average, I am sure it comes out on top.
-If you are a professional barista, you probably would be buying this for its convenience.
-For the other 99% of us it will probably make better coffee than we will, most of the time.
+If you are a professional barista, you would be buying this for its convenience.
+For the other 99% of us, it will make better coffee than we will, most of the time.

 Alone but not lonely… hmm.

 Correct Water Temperature